ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 	}

 	/**
-	 * Creates a multiroot editor instance.
+	 * Creates a multi-root editor instance.
 	 *
 	 * @param {Object.<String,HTMLElement>} sourceElements The list of DOM elements that will be the source
 	 * for the created editor (on which the editor will be initialized).
 	 * @param {module:core/editor/editorconfig~EditorConfig} config The editor configuration.
 	 * @returns {Promise} A promise resolved once the editor is ready.
-The promise returns the created multiroot editor instance.
+The promise returns the created multi-root editor instance.
 	 */
 	static create( sourceElements, config ) {
 		return new Promise( resolve => {